 Sarve Bhavantu Sukhinah (Let everyone live happily)

 There is rather a simple way of understanding God (Brahman) and His potentialities.
 In this universe, there are numerous positive and negative energies (forms of Shakti), including abstract emotions such as love, hatred, anger, fear, joy, disgust, surprise and so on, which leave powerful impact but invariably need a physical form (a body or device) for expression.
 God (Brahman) is the highest and purest form of Shakti (energy) all-pervasive and all-competent as described in the earlier paragraph that needs special vision, devotion and for some a medium too to be realized.
-Many Indian rishis and scholars in the ancient past and some medieval age saints like Adi Shankara, Kabir and Nanakdev had easily realized these aspects of God during their life time.
-Only this VERY GOD pervades the entire universe, Who in interplay and combination with nature, is the cause of all creation, perpetuation and extirpation in the universe without any discrimination.
+Many Indian rishis and scholars in the ancient past and some medieval age saints like Adi Shankara, Kabir and Nanakdev had easily understood and realized these aspects of God during their life time.
+Only this VERY GOD pervades the universe, Who in interplay and combination with nature, is the cause and source of all creation, perpetuation and extirpation without any discrimination.